+$^{33}$ Id. at 626

+$^{34}$ Id. at 621

 Court today.
-The Judiciary Act of 178935 makes clear the limitations which must exist when reviewing and citing common law by emphasizing that "the right of a common law remedy" shall only be provided "where the common law is competent to give it."36 A following section of this statute enacts "[t]hat the laws of the several states, except where the constitution, treaties or statutes of the United States shall otherwise require or provide, shall be regarded as rules of decision in trials at common law in the courts of the United States in cases where they apply."37 In Hodari D., the Court noted that "neither usage nor common-law tradition makes an attempted seizure a seizure."38 The Court emphasized that very few circumstances, when common law principle has affected the Fourth Amendment, have resulted in an adoption by constitutional jurisprudence by this Court.
+The Judiciary Act of 1789 makes clear the limitations which must exist when reviewing and citing common law by emphasizing that "the right of a common law remedy" shall only be provided "where the common law is competent to give it."
+A following section of this statute enacts "[t]hat the laws of the several states, except where the constitution, treaties or statutes of the United States shall otherwise require or provide, shall be regarded as rules of decision in trials at common law in the courts of the United States in cases where they apply."37 In Hodari D., the Court noted that "neither usage nor common-law tradition makes an attempted seizure a seizure."
+The Court emphasized that very few circumstances, when common law principle has affected the Fourth Amendment, have resulted in an adoption by constitutional jurisprudence by this Court.
 Common law, though an essential part of the Court's jurisprudence, must only be effective where applicable.
 In this case, Petitioner's attempt to discard decades of precedents which object to Petitioner's idea of a seizure, and therefore its correlation with a common law arrest, must not influence this Court's decision.
 This Court ruled on Wyoming v.
-Houghton39 nearly a decade after Hodari D. to further describe the usage of common law principle in regards to the Fourth Amendment.
+Houghton nearly a decade after Hodari D. to further describe the usage of common law principle in regards to the Fourth Amendment.
 Justice Scalia, who wrote the majority opinion in not

-$^{^{35}}$ The Judiciary Act of 1789 (Chap.
+&lt;sup>35 The Judiciary Act of 1789 (Chap.
 XX., 1 Stat.
 73).

-36 Id. at § 9
+&lt;sup>36 Id. at § 9

-37 Id. at § 34
+$^{37}$ Id. at § 34

-38 499 US 621, 626 n.2 (1991).
+&lt;sup>38 499 US 621, 626 n.2 (1991).

+&lt;sup>39 526 US 295 (1999).

-only Houghton but both Brower and Hodari D. as well, citing from Hodari D., made clear that "the common law when the [Fourth] Amendment was framed"40 is to be considered and applied when a question faces the court in which the court must determine if there was a governmental Fourth Amendment violation.
-The usage of common law in regards to the Fourth Amendment by this Court is wholly contextualized in Justice Breyer's concurring opinion in Houghton when he notes that "history is meant to inform, but not automatically to determine, the answer to a Fourth Amendment question."41 Though the question presented before the court in Houghton was in regards to a search, the Court's proscriptive analysis of common law principle in regards to the Fourth Amendment as a whole holds relevant to this case.
+only Houghton but both Brower and Hodari D. as well, citing from Hodari D., made clear that "the common law when the [Fourth] Amendment was framed" is to be considered and applied when a question faces the court in which the court must determine if there was a governmental Fourth Amendment violation.
+The usage of common law in regards to the Fourth Amendment by this Court is wholly contextualized in Justice Brever's concurring opinion in Houghton when he notes that "history is meant to inform, but not automatically to determine, the answer to a Fourth Amendment question."
+Though the question presented before the court in Houghton was in regards to a search, the Court's proscriptive analysis of common law principle in regards to the Fourth Amendment as a whole holds relevant to this case.

 English common law of the eighteenth and nineteenth centuries considers an arrest to be any physical force in which a law enforcement should "lay hands on" an individual.
 In order to understand the context of the idea that physical force equates to a seizure, the Court should review the policing practices of this time period.
 In similar questions presented before it, the Court has held that the circumstances which surround an issue must be considered.
 When looking at the circumstances of ancient English common law, Stevenson v.
-State43 makes it clear that policing was structurally different during the eighteenth and nineteenth centuries compared to the present.
-It was often private individuals making citizen's arrests without the firearms or weapons which police forces and law enforcement personnel have readily available to them today.
-A time when community accountability and community policing was more dominant than crownappointed authorities is in no way comparable to the policing practices of today.
-Therefore, the Court must not raise these ancient practices of policing to constitutional principle as it did not do in other precedents such as Tennessee v.
-Garner.
-According to the Court's ruling in County of Sacramento v.
-Lewis44, common law principle is not within the scope of the Fourth Amendment and should therefore have no bearing on this case.
+State makes it clear that policing was structurally different

+$^{40}$ Id. at 299

+&lt;sup>41 Id. at 307 (Breyer, J., concurring).

+&lt;sup>42 536 U.S. 194 (2002).

+Md.
+504 (Md.
+1980).